StratusQuo/Planetary/README.md

 # Planetary - A P Language Build Manager

-Planetary is a command-line tool designed to simplify the management and building of P projects.
-It provides a streamlined approach to initializing, templating, and checking P projects, making it easier for developers to get started and maintain their codebase.
+Planetary is a command-line tool designed to simplify the management and building of [P](https://github.com/p-org/P) projects.
+It provides a streamlined approach to initializing, templating, and checking P projects, making it easier to get started on a project right away.

 ## Features